-Here are some nice-to-know things about your current (or brand new!) health plan:
+Here are 7 lucky things about your current (or brand new!)
+ACA health plan:

 You have a lot to keep track of during the first month after your child’s arrival.
 Good news for the sleep-deprived: your child is retroactively covered as long as you enroll in health insurance by Day 30.

-5) Choosing to breastfeed?
-Your plan helps out.
+3) Choosing to breastfeed?
+Your plan helps out

 Save yourself a freak-out when you take your first peek at a physician or ER bill.
 The cost of your care is discounted by your health insurance plan … but you may not see the final tally until you get an Explanation of Benefits (a statement sent by your health insurance company explaining what treatments and services they paid for).

-10) You may have a tax credit coming (want to see?)
+7) You may have a tax credit/subsidy coming (want to see?)

 Your household may qualify for a tax credit to make the cost of your health plan more affordable.
 (Plug: if you shop for insurance through Mylo, our handy calculator lets you see the amount on the spot.)